+Digital State discuss broken security certificates.
 Reportedly, around 0.5% of security certificates on the web are broken, meaning that users are potentially clicking on web pages they believe to be secure – as they are HTTPS web pages – which actually aren’t.

 As a result of this, Gary Illyes has said that he is experimenting with flagging these broken security certificates in the search results, before the user clicks on the link – as reported by Search Engine Land.

 Whilst this is still an experiment only, and it is unclear to what extent a site must be broken before this warning is flagged, it serves as a reminder to keep your site as safe and secure as possible for users.

 Following Google’s advice, you should consider these tips for making your site more secure:

 Decide the kind of certificate you need: single, multi-domain, or wildcard certificate

 Use 2048-bit key certificates

 Install relative URLs for resources that reside on the same secure domain

 Always use protocol relative URLs for all other domains

 Check out our Site move article for more guidelines on how to change your website’s address

 Don’t block your HTTPS site from crawling using robots.txt

 Allow indexing of your pages by search engines where possible.
 Avoid the noindex robots meta tag.

 If you are concerned about TLS and your site’s performance, have a look at Is TLS fast yet?.
 And of course, if you have any questions or concerns, please feel free to post in our Webmaster Help Forums.”

 If you would like more help and advice regarding security or your search marketing campaign, talk to somebody at Search Marketing Group today.